Being a Breast Milk Donor

 Most importantly, many babies were able to get a boost to their immune system, I was able to supply them with enough calories and even prolong the time before their parents had to introduce formula.
 What an amazing accomplishment for both myself and my recipients!

 The struggles of breastfeeding are oh so real.
-Instead of being shamed and experiencing mom guilt, it’s important for moms and moms-to-be to realize that there is a strong community of other moms out there who are willing to share their breast milk with others.
+Instead of being shamed and experiencing mom guilt, it’s important for women to realize that there is a strong community of other moms out there.
+Often, you find moms who are willing to share their breast milk with others.
 Although milk sharing isn’t for everyone, there is always someone out there who will benefit.